JoinCODED/ReactFeature8-ProductDelete/README.md

 1. In `CookieItem`, add the delete button under the price.
 We'll create a styled component for it.

-2. In `styles`, create a styled component called `DeleteButtonStyled`.
+2. In `styles.js`, create a styled component called `DeleteButtonStyled`.
 Instead of a button I'll use a `p` tag, our tag's color will be red.

 ```javascript
 export const DeleteButtonStyled = styled.p`